 “We’d been practicing for about three months.
 We were waiting to sign to DGC, and Dave [Grohl] and I were living in Olympia [Wash.], and Krist [Novoselic] was living in Tacoma [Wash.].
 We were driving up to Tacoma every night for practice, trying to write songs.
 I was trying to write the ultimate pop song,” said Cobain.
 “I was basically trying to rip off the Pixies.
 I have to admit it [smiles].
 When I heard the Pixies for the first time, I connected with that band so heavily I should have been in that band — or at least in a Pixies cover band.
 We used their sense of dynamics, being soft and quiet and then loud and hard.
 ‘Teen Spirit’ was such a clichéd riff.
 It was so close to a Boston riff or ‘Louie, Louie.’
 When I came up with the guitar part, Krist looked at me and said, ‘That is so ridiculous.’
 I made the band play it for an hour and a half.”

-“Smells Like Teen Spirit” was a reference to Tobi Vail, the drummer of Bikini Kill, who Cobain dated.
+“Smells Like Teen Spirit” was a reference to Tobi Vail, the drummer of Bikini Kill, whom Cobain dated.
 Vail used Teen Spirit deodorant, and Hanna was joking that Vail had left her scent on him.
-Vail and Cobain briefly began dating in July 1990, until their breakup during the first week of November 1990.
+Vail and Cobain briefly dated from July until early November 1990.

-Cobain misinterpreted the phrase, thinking it referenced their conversation about teen revolution, and thought Hanna suggested he was an inspirational figure.
+Cobain misinterpreted the phrase, thinking it referenced their conversation about teen revolution.
 Similar to the plot in the 1979 movie Over The Edge, which Cobain said, “That movie had such an effect on me.”

 “I took that as a compliment.
 I thought that was a reaction to the conversation we were having, but it really meant that I smelled like the deodorant.
-I didn’t know that the deodorant spray existed until months after the single came out,” said Cobain in Come as You Are: The Story of Nirvana.
+I didn’t know that the deodorant spray existed until months after the single came out,” said Cobain.

 “That show at the OK Hotel was legendary,” Seattle-area musician Kurt Bloch stated.
 “There were a few genre-defining shows, and that was certainly one of them.
 I remember standing next to [Sub Pop A&R representative] Nils Bernstein and then ‘Hey, here’s a new song, blah blah blah.’
 They started playing ‘Teen Spirit’ and Nils and I looked at each other like, ‘Holy fuck!
 This song is unbelievable.'”